setiyadi-ben/Linux-Engineer-Applied-Practice/Java-Webapps-Simulation/Installing-ApacheTomcat_and_ApacheHTTP.md

 ## Simulation steps:
 <b>A. Installation of JDK or OpenJDK (Java Development Kit) </b>

+<a href="https://github.com/setiyadi-ben/Linux-Engineer-Applied-Practice/blob/main/Java-Webapps-Simulation/terminal-command.md#01"><b>Commands are putting up here.
+If not loaded please refresh the browser.</b></a>

 <left>
 1. If you using the same previous requirements, you can simply install the JDK by simply writing this command below.
 <center>